smudge-js/smudge/notes/notes.md

 x.buffer.bindTexture(); -> add parameter for texture slot? activeTexture()

-.pbr.show* and pbr.get* functions are looking like they belong to pbr_ui not pbr
+.refactor the geo into a class

 .jsdoc?

-.just reorder pbr1.ts for now
+x.just reorder pbr1.ts for now

-.refactor the geo into a class
+.pbr.show* and pbr.get* functions are looking like they belong to pbr_ui not pbr

 # Design Ideas / Questions